Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

-\begin{itemize} \item $M_\cen$ is of first order contact with, or in other words ``tangent to", the dispersive subspace $E_\disp\cap H^{s_1}$ at $(0,0)$, in the following sense.
-First of all, there is a smooth diffeomorphism of $U^{s_1}$ to itself, such that the image of $M_\cen$ under the diffeomorphism has surjective orthogonal projection to $E_\disp\cap U^{s_1}$.
-Furthermore, there exists a constant $C_{s_1}>0$ such that $M_\cen$ is contained in the cone defined by (note that $E_\st\oplus E_\unst$ is finite dimensional)
+\begin{itemize} \item $M_\cen$ is of first order contact with, or equivalently ``tangent to" the dispersive subspace $E_\disp\cap H^{s_1}$ at $(0,0)$, in the following sense: \begin{itemize} \item There is a smooth diffeomorphism of $U^{s_1}$ to itself, such that the image of $M_\cen$ under the diffeomorphism has surjective orthogonal projection to $E_\disp\cap U^{s_1}$. \item There exists a constant $C_{s_1}>0$ such that $M_\cen$ is contained in the cone defined by (note that $E_\st\oplus E_\unst$ is finite dimensional)